 For this straightforward recipe, you'll need just two primary ingredients: cabbage and salt.
 However, if you're looking to add a personal touch, consider incorporating caraway seeds, juniper berries, or grated carrots to enhance the flavor profile.
 In terms of equipment, you'll require a large bowl, a jar or fermentation crock, and a weight to keep the cabbage submerged during fermentation.

-A Step-by-Step Guide For Easy Homemade Sauerkraut Recipe for Beginners
+A Beginner’s Guide For Homemade Sauerkraut Recipe

-- 1. Prepare the Cabbage
+1. Prepare the Cabbage

 Begin by selecting a firm, fresh cabbage.
 Remove the outer leaves, cut out the core, and slice the cabbage into thin shreds.
 The uniformity of the shreds will help with even fermentation.

-- 2. Add Salt and Massage
+2. Add Salt and Massage

 In a large bowl, combine the shredded cabbage and salt.
 A general guideline is about 1 to 2 tablespoons of salt per medium-sized cabbage.
 Start massaging the cabbage with your hands, kneading and squeezing it to release its natural juices.
 This step is crucial as the cabbage's juices create the brine essential for fermentation.